Please use the following to come to your Academic Advising appointment prepared.

 - Have a tentative plan for your schedule since it is your schedule and you know your preferences of time, days of the week, etc. You can do this by looking at your degree audit in Campus Connect and semester-by-semester plans on the website: www.etbu.edu/schedule.

-In order to take advantage of early registration dates, your advisor will be meeting with you through Zoom, phone or a similar method.
+In order to take advantage of early registration dates, schedule a meeting with your advisor.
 While with him/her ask to look at the following things:

 Degree Audit – make sure there is one on file and that it is the correct degree, major and minor.
-If no degree audit is on file or it is wrong, complete a Declaration/Change of Major Form with your advisor and submit it to the Office of Academic Success.
+If no degree audit is on file or it is wrong, complete a Declaration/Change of Major Form with your advisor.
 Look to see if there are any courses in “electives” at the bottom of the degree audit that you think should be counting for a specific course in the major/minor or gen. ed. portion of the degree audit and talk with your advisor about that.

 Transcripts – make sure the transfer, CLEP, Dual Enrollment, or AP credits that you think should be on your transcript are there.